kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_5.md

 ![Ballot buttons](./images/33b-Ballot%20buttons.png)

 ## 1.3 Give right to vote
 Click on the blue button "`chairperson`".
 It is the getter function of the public variable `chairperson`.
 The Side Panel displays "`0:address: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4`".
-It's the address of the account used to deploy the contract.
+It confirms that the chairperson is also the account used to deploy the contract.

 ![Ballot chairperson](./images/33c-Ballot%20chairperson.png)